acgetchell/CDT-plusplus/README.md

 ## Upstream issues

 - As of 2018-11-29, the [vcpkg] formula for [date] is [broken][1], so I removed reliance on that library.
 Hopefully it will be back in C++20!
+Until then, I use Boost.Date_Time on macOS/Linux and (unsafe) std::localtime on Windows, as Boost.Date_Time [doesn't link][2] correctly.

 - As of 2019-10-16 [vcpkg] doesn't [build][3] on macOS 10.14 (but does on 10.15).